 This was followed by a fabulous lunch in Mas Perafita with amazing views of the mountains of Cap de Creus.
 The wines of Celler Martin Faixó were fresh and fruity whilst the food was simply superb.
 A glorious spot in the mountains for an unforgettable lunch under the warm Costa Brava sun!

 I woke up the next day to the sound of the waves crashing on the beach at the Bay of Roses.
 I walked out onto the balcony of my room at the Terraza Hotel and Spa and gazed out to sea.
 This trip felt like a dream.
-Gorgeous beaches, rich cultural traditions, a colourful history, unrivalled gastronomy, spectacular nature and wonderful people; Costa Brava truly offers the best of Spain.
+Gorgeous beaches, rich cultural traditions, charming medieval towns, unrivalled gastronomy, spectacular nature and wonderful people – we were experiencing the best of Costa Brava!

 We were treated to more tantalising food that day.
 We went on a boat trip to Cala Joncóls where a team of fishermen cooked us a feast, featuring a traditional Catalan dish: suquet de peix (a stew with potatoes, various types of fish and stingray); and a pasta with crayfish.

 A dream meeting with Ferran Adria at El Bulli